keiran-rowell/keiran-rowell.github.io/_posts/2023-04-12-picking-an-active-space.md

     - O $$n$$ orbital of the lone pair.
     - $$\gamma$$C-H $$\sigma$$ and $$\sigma^{*}$$ orbital.

 The NBOs which correspond to this active space are shown in the example of butanal below at an isosuraface value of 0.1.
-While literature calculations use a (8,7) active space, Kletskii *et al.* [Competing Mechanisms of Norrish and Norrish-Like Reactions in a Wide Range of Systems — from Carbonyl Compounds to Nitrogen Oxide Donators](http://dx.doi.org/10.1016/j.comptc.2014.08.025), a (10,8) active space that includes the alternate O $$n$$ oxygen-centred NBO was used as the largest active space.
-Structures computed from such CAS(10,8) calculations are reported in the main body of the thesis.
+While literature calculations use a (8,7) active space, a (10,8) active space that includes the alternate O $$n$$ oxygen-centred NBO was used as the largest active space.
+The literature active space is provided in Kletskii *et al.* [Competing Mechanisms of Norrish and Norrish-Like Reactions in a Wide Range of Systems — from Carbonyl Compounds to Nitrogen Oxide Donators](http://dx.doi.org/10.1016/j.comptc.2014.08.025)

 ![Butanal Natural Bond Orbitals](../images/butanal_NBOs.png)